 There are so many incredible man-made wonders in this world.
 All of which tells a story and provides a deeper understanding of how men and women progressed, gained power, and evolved.

-Here are just some of the historical sites you should visit and learn from:
+Here are some of the historical sites everyone should take the time to visit and learn from:

 Accessible only by train or a four-day trek, Machu Picchu is a ruined city of the Inca civilization.
 It is laying on top of a mountain in Southern Peru.
 It was rediscovered by American archaeologist and politician Hiram Bingham in 1911.
 Deemed as the “Lost City of the Incas”, it became a beloved UNESCO World Heritage site in 1983.